This is a complete guide to pothos plant care.

 2. Pothos leaves curling

-Curling of the leaves is a sign that there’s a problem with your watering.
+Curling of the leaves in pothos is a sign that there’s a problem with your watering.

 When leaves curl up or 'cup' at the tips and the margins, the plant is trying to retain moisture.
 Any form of downwards curling usually indicates overwatering or overfeeding.